theneva/dissertation/src/establish-framework.md

 ## Limitations of this study

 Some aspects of "real-world" development and deployment are ignored for the sake of comparison.
-For example, execution performance is not evaluated to any great extent, and aspects like load balancing are ony briefly discussed, not actually tested.
+For example, execution performance is not evaluated to any great extent, and aspects like load balancing are only briefly discussed, not actually tested.
 In a business context where the system faces high load from users, this is an integral aspect of the deployment structure.
 However, this thesis tries to _broadly_ compare multiple strategies.
 Thoroughly scrutinising each aspect---each row in the Framework---should be an excellent opportunity for future research.

 TODO: There are more!